-Moon Jelly Ceramics is a queer/AAPI/woman-owned ceramics studio located in southwest Berkeley, CA.
+Moon Jelly Ceramics is a queer/BIPOC/woman-owned ceramics studio located in southwest Berkeley, CA.

 Inspired by the soft and slow movements of the moon jellyfish, the studio is a space to explore the freedom of creativity and the grounding experience of working with clay.